 8.3.11 Where mixed use development is not viable then the Council will seek a financial contribution in appropriate cases towards securing employment development elsewhere in the area.
-Further details will be set out in the Developer Contributions SPD.
+Further details will be set out in the Developer Contributions SPD or any subsequently adopted Community Infrastructure Levy.